Executive Summary

 - Conventional: "Bosons" = identical quantum particles

-- AAM: "Similar structures" = all He-4 units rotate at 172 THz
+- AAM: "Similar structures" = all He-4 units orbit at 9.26 THz

 - Phase transition: thermal energy drops below coupling energy

-- Creates collective, frictionless motion
+forces align all rotation axes - Creates collective, frictionless motion

 7. Summary and Validation